Grisha06/NezertorcheaT-Console-Engine/README.md

 ## Welcome to the NezertorcheaT Console Engine documentation!

-And let's start with the fact that in order to work, you need Python installed on your computer, and the downloaded repository of the project itself, in a separate folder.

 To try out a test project, run the main.py file.

-The map editor is opened by running the redactor.py file.
+The map editor is represented by a list of json files in the Maps folder.
-The fields "**Height**" and "**Width**" are responsible for the size of the playing field.
-By writing numbers greater than 1 there and pressing "**Set Grid Size**" you will save these values ​​in the globalSettings.json file.
-The "**Save Map**" button will save the map to the globalMap.json file.
-By clicking on the cells, the menu for creating an object will open, but first you need to enter the name of one of the classes in the folder
-Scripts.

-Next, there will be a property editor window, it must contain properties: "**name**", "**spawnposx**", "**spawnposy**", "**symbol**", "**parent**" and "**collide**".
-You can also add these properties in scripts yourself.

-The "**name**" property is responsible for the name, and if the entered name exists, the object with that name will be overwritten.
-The "**spawnposx**" property is responsible for the initial local position of the object along the X axis.
-The "**spawnposy**" property is responsible for the initial local position of the object along the Y axis.
+The first field is the name of the map.
+Further there are descriptions of game objects, and more specifically their names.
+Inside the objects are the "**startPos**" and "**components**" fields.
-The "**symbol**" property is responsible for the symbol of the object in the world.
+The first is the representation of the starting position as a vector.
-The "**collide**" property is responsible for the possibility of collision with other objects.
-The "**parent**" property is responsible for the parent of the object and takes the name of the object.
+The second is the list of components.
-A property ending with "**_name**" takes the name of an object and will be treated as that object.
-The "**Save**" button is responsible for saving the object on the map.

-This is all the functionality of the map editor for now.
+It can lick any objects whose types are inherited from the "**Component**" class.
+And it can lick the properties of these objects.

 ## Now the fun part!
 Your scripts!

 In the Scripts folder, you can create your own files, in the likeness of the existing ones.
 Your script should look like this:

 ```
 #<imports>
 from NTEngineClasses import *

 class Name(Behavior):
-    spawnposx = 0
-    spawnposy=0
-    symbol = '@'
-    collide = True

     def start(self):
         #<code>

     def update(self, a):
         #<code>
-        if not self.isInstantiated:
-            #<ui_code>

     def onCollide(self, collider: Transform):
         pass

-    def lateUpdate(self, a):
+    def onDraw(self, a):
+        #<ui_code>
-        Drawer().drawSymb(a, "8", Vec3(1, 1))
+        #<draw_code>: Drawer().drawSymb(a, "8", Vec3(1, 1))

 ```

 ### Explanation of methods:

 1. NTE Time:
     - **getTime()** - returns the current frame